tangollama/cis411_lab0/labreports/LAB_[sm1535].md

 # Step 4: Setup a Continuous Integration configuration
 - What is the .circleci/config.yml doing?
+The config.yml creates a vitual machine for the test based off of the specifications in job, build, and docker.
+From there it aquires any needed dependencies and runs the cloned github project.
+From here it reviews the outcome and status to ultimately bring back a success or failure report.
+This is a extremely helpful thing to use because it allows you to precheck deployment to make sure all code will run successfully together and not break when deployed.

 - What do the various sections on the config file do?
 Version defines the version of CircleCI